What is Sinuva and how is it used?

 The SINUVA Sinus Implant is made from bioabsorbable polymers designed to gradually soften over time.
 The Implant may be left in the sinus to gradually release the corticosteroid over 90 days.
-The SINUVA Sinus Implant can be removed at any time at the physician's discretion using standard endoscopic instruments.
+Remove the SINUVA Sinus Implant by day 90 or earlier at the physician’s discretion using standard endoscopic instruments.

 Each SINUVA Sinus Implant is a sterile, single-use, bioabsorbable implant, coated with a formulation containing 1350 mcg mometasone furoate that is gradually released over 90 days.